jinkim31/event_thread/README.md

 `ETimer` is a thread worker that inherits from `EObject` so it has to be moved to a thread for it to work.
 In the example above the `App` class that has been used in `The Main Thread` example is shown.
 In that example, an instance of `App` is created and moved to the main thread.
-In the `App` class, it has a `ETimer` `mTimer` as a member and moves it to the same main thread in the constructor.
+In the `App` class, it has an `ETimer` `mTimer` as a member and moves it to the same main thread in the constructor.
 The constructor adds a task to the timer using `ETimer::addTask()` which takes a unique task id, period, callback lambda that would be called every loop, and optional ttl(time to live) of the task.
-The first task of id 0 prints "timer callback" is 3 times with the interval of 1000 milliseconds between.
+The first task of id 0 prints "timer callback" 3 times with an interval of 1000 milliseconds between.
 The second task of id 1 calls `EThread::stopMainThread()` which stops the main thread and finally terminates the program.
 `ETimer::start()` finally starts the timer to start executing the tasks.

-> The lambda passed as `callback` parameter of `ETimer::addTask()` will run in the thread that the `ETimer` is moved to.
+> The lambda passed as the `callback` parameter of `ETimer::addTask()` will run in the thread that the `ETimer` is moved to.
 > For thread safety, make sure to move the `EThread` to the same thread that the parent EObject(in this case `App`) is in.

 > Also note that in the destructor, `mTimer` is removed from the thread for a proper `EThread` destruction.

 ## Inter-thread Communications
-Event Thread support inter-thread communications that calls public member function of the other `EObject`s in other threads in a thread-safe manner.
+Event Thread support inter-thread communications that call a public member function of the other `EObject`s in other threads in a thread-safe manner.

 `app.h`
 ```c++